 The benefits of using Next.js are as follows:

-Automatic code splitting: Next.js is “smart”, as it only loads the required JavaScript and CSS that are absolutely needed to render a given page.
-This significantly speeds up loading times, while the user’s browser doesn’t have to spend computing resources to download unrequired JavaScript and CSS that it doesn’t need for the page.
-Performance is increased, the browser doesn’t “throttle”, and the user is happier because the loading times of the page become significantly shorter.
+Automatic code splitting: Next.js is “smart” because it only loads the JavaScript and CSS required to render a given page.
+This significantly speeds up loading times, while the user’s browser doesn’t have to spend computing resources to download unneeded JavaScript and CSS that it doesn’t need for the page.
+Performance increases, the browser doesn’t “throttle”, and the user is happier because page load times become significantly shorter.

 Gatsby.js

 Gatsby.js is a React-based frontend framework with the functionality of a static site generator.
 What this means is that it takes the best parts of React, GraphQL, and other frontend tools and combines them into a neat package for the most optimal developing experience.
-The static site generator part of the definition is referring more to the historical naming of the technology, instead of Gatsby’s modern capabilities.
+The static site generator part of the definition refers more to the technology's historical naming than to Gatsby’s modern capabilities.

-Functionality-wise, Gatsby.js utilizes a robust pre-configuration to create a website that only features static files.
+Functionally, Gatsby.js uses a robust pre-configuration to create a website that only serves static files.
 This allows for incredibly fast page load times, intelligent image loading, data prefetching, and many more capabilities right out of the box.

 The good thing about Gatsby is that you’re still responsible for coding and developing your website, and Gatsby takes that code and transforms it into a single HTML file – including all static assets of the site as well.
 The HTML file lives in a folder, and you can upload that folder to a hosting provider of your choosing.
 It’s very efficient for getting the job done.

 More precisely, Gatsby leverages GraphQL to build the so-called data layer.
-A data layer is a collection of all the data in your engagement, wherever that engagement may be and whatever it may use.
+A data layer is a collection of all the data in your engagement, wherever that engagement may be and whatever it may be used for.
 For example, Gatsby can collect data from JSON, Markdown, WordPress, other APIs, and lots more!
-It then proceeds to create a GraphQL server (at build time) using all of that data, which is then queried through React using the same GraphQL data layer.
+It then creates a GraphQL server (at build time) using all that data, which is queried by React through the same GraphQL data layer.

 One question that often arises among those new to Gatsby is: “I don’t know how to work with GraphQL, will I be able to use Gatsby?”
 To some extent, this is a valid concern.
 However, if you aren’t familiar with either React or GraphQL, Gatsby may very well be the perfect point of entry for you.